Holmgren Graduate Student Essay Prize

 Essays should have a minimum word count of 7,500 and a maximum word count of 14,000 (25 to 50 pages approximately) inclusive of footnotes and bibliography.
 Submissions must be double-spaced and include footnotes or endnotes.

-Essays should be sent in electronic format, simultaneously to Mary Arnstein, Communications Coordinator, at email@example.com and to all members of the prize committee.
+Essays should be sent in electronic format, simultaneously to Margaret Manges, at firstname.lastname@example.org and to all members of the prize committee.

 Deadline for submissions: June 15

 2023 holmgren graduate student essay prize Committee

 Andrea Lanoux, Connecticut College, 2021-2023, Chair